-45. Makart was Wagner's favourite painter and his style was imitated in the scenic painting for the first production of The Ring. turned toward the ship which carries Isolde ...
-The gloricus Apollinian illusion makes it appear as if even the tone world confronted us as a sculpted world, as if the fate of Tristan and Isolde had been formed and molded in it, too, 46.

-Ultimately, however, the victory of the Apollinian is short-lived.
-Dionysus triumphs.
+^{45.} Makart was Wagner's favourite painter and his style was imitated in the scenic painting for the first production of The Ring. turned toward the ship which carries Isolde ...
+The glorious Apollinian illusion makes it appear as if even the tone world confronted us as a sculpted world, as if the fate of Tristan and Isolde had been formed and molded in it, too, as in an exceedingly tender and expressive material."
+Ultimately, however, the victory of the Apollinian is Dionysus triumphs.
 The climax and essence of Apollinian art -- to justify the world of the individual -is not maintained because of the music.
 Indeed, the whole apparatus of the Apollinian artist seems to have been used to create something whose real purpose is to be destroyed.
 Like the playful child of the world-creating spirit, the artist creates illusions only for the pleasure of again knocking them down.
 "He beholds the tragic hero before him in epic clearness and beauty, and nevertheless rejoices in his annihilation.
 He comprehends the action deep down. and yet likes to flee into the incomprehensible.
-He feels the actions of the hero to be justified, and is nevertheless still more elated when these actions annihilate their agent.
-He shudders at the sufferings which will befall the hero, and yet anticipates in them a higher, much more overpowering joy.
-He sees more extensively and profoundly than ever, and yet wishes he were blind."
-This destruction is carried out by the myth, which is inseparable from the music.
-"The myth leads the world of phenomena to its limits where it denies itself and seeks to flee back again into the womb of the true and only reality, where it then seems to commence its metaphysical swan-song, like Isolde--
+He feels the actions of the hero to be justified, and is nevertheless still more elated when these actions annihilate their He Shudders at the sufferings which will befall the hero, and yet anticipates in them a higher, much more overpowering joy.
+He sees more extensively and profoundly than ever, and yet wishes he were blind. " This destruction is carried out by the myth, which is inseparable from the "The myth leads the world of phenomena to its limits where it denies itself and seeks to flee back again into ^{46.} B.T. § 21 pp127-128.